 Our model follows the model we grew up on -- a hybrid of the approaches practiced at MIT D-Lab and the Kubuni Centre Collaborative.
 We aim to create a practical solution to tackle rural medical transportation using an inclusive design process.
 We approach every problem with an open mind, bringing together perspectives from communities, institutions, stories and international research to shape our solutions.
-It is important to us to partner with people from all backgrounds to create sustainable solutions but also inspire future ones.
+It is important to us to partner with people from all backgrounds to create sustainable solutions.

-Okoa began as a project led by students, and we continue that tradition as we move forward.
-We work in collaboration with MIT D-Lab, the Kubuni Centre and the Mbeya University of Science and Technology (MUST) to create experiential learning and collaborative design opportunities for college students and underserved youth.
+Okoa began as a collaboration, and we continue that tradition as we move forward.
+We work with universities and communities to create experiential learning and collaborative design opportunities for college students and under-served youth.
 We hope to expose students to technical, cross-cultural work and teams but most importantly, empower them to develop further solutions to impact and serve their communities.

 Okoa works out of the Kubuni Centre, a platform to support Tanzanian innovators by providing capacity building workshops and space for wood and metal working.
-Kubuni works with local youth who often had to drop out of school and help to give work opportunities.
-Our three newest team members who were Kubuni apprentices are now helping to build ambulances for our upcoming pilot test.
+Kubuni works with local youth who often had to drop out of school and helps to give work opportunities.
+Our three newest team members are Kubuni apprentices now helping to build ambulances for our upcoming pilot test.

 The D-Lab course Design for Scale teaches MIT students design and rapid prototyping techniques to turn a prototype into a mass manufactured product.
 This fall, a team of five students are working with the Okoa engineering team to redesign the ambulance frame to ease manufacturing and assembly processes.
 A few students will travel to Mbeya in January to get experience working along our Tanzanian team and interacting with surrounding communities.

 In Spring 2018, eight students from the Mbeya University of Science and Technology worked with the Okoa engineering team to improve various aspects of the design.
-The 8-week internship program facilitated by the Kubuni Centre, gave Tanzanian engineering students that opportunity to work on a real life engineering project that could impact their communities but also receive mentorship from MIT graduates.
+The 8-week internship program facilitated by the Kubuni Centre, giving Tanzanian engineering students an opportunity to work on a real engineering project to impact their communities.